Riminder/hrflow-connectors/CONTRIBUTING.md

     - Add the connector module name for example `myconnector` in the connectors directory, make sure it respects the architecture specified in the [**DOCUMENTATION.md**](https://github.com/Riminder/hrflow-connectors/blob/master/DOCUMENTATION.md) file i.e:

-    - contains an `actions.py` file which contains all the actions your connector will implement(`PullJobs`, `PullProfile`, `PushJobs`, `PushProfile`...etc)
+    - Contains an `actions.py` file which contains all the actions your connector will implement(`PullJobs`, `PullProfile`, `PushJobs`, `PushProfile`...etc)

-    - each action is a class that inherits from its corresponding action parent class in the [action.py](https://github.com/Riminder/hrflow-connectors/blob/master/src/hrflow_connectors/core/action.py) `core` file for example `PullJobs` inherits from the class `PullJobsAction` and has as parameters the specific attributes to the connector action like `subdomain` for `urls` and so on and the auth parameter which gives AUthorization to the client API if it is required, and the auth parameter, you can see the auth available classes and methods in the [auth.py](https://github.com/Riminder/hrflow-connectors/blob/master/src/hrflow_connectors/core/auth.py) `core` file, if you don't find there an Auth class that is compatible with your application, you can create a new one.
+    - Each action is a class that inherits from its corresponding action parent class in the [action.py](https://github.com/Riminder/hrflow-connectors/blob/master/src/hrflow_connectors/core/action.py) `core` file for example `PullJobs` inherits from the class `PullJobsAction` and has as parameters the specific attributes to the connector action like `subdomain` for `urls` and so on and the auth parameter which gives AUthorization to the client API if it is required, and the auth parameter, you can see the auth available classes and methods in the [auth.py](https://github.com/Riminder/hrflow-connectors/blob/master/src/hrflow_connectors/core/auth.py) `core` file, if you don't find there an Auth class that is compatible with your application, you can create a new one.
 You can also find in the utils module some interesting functions and debugging utilities that might help you with your contribution journey.

-    - contains a `connector.py` file which contains your actions executed in a class `MyConnector` that inherits the abstract class Connector in the core module and for each action the class implements a static method for example for `PullJobs` action your method is named `pull_jobs` takes as parameters your connector required parameters and `**kwargs` for other optional arguments and logics.
+    - Contains a `connector.py` file which contains your actions executed in a class `MyConnector` that inherits the abstract class Connector in the core module and for each action the class implements a static method for example for `PullJobs` action your method is named `pull_jobs` takes as parameters your connector required parameters and `**kwargs` for other optional arguments and logics.

-    - contains a `__init__.py` file to make importing your connector easier from the package, you write in this file `from .connector import *`, don't also forget to write ` from myconnector import * ` in the [__init__.py](https://github.com/Riminder/hrflow-connectors/blob/master/src/hrflow_connectors/connectors/__init__.py) file inside the [connectors](https://github.com/Riminder/hrflow-connectors/tree/master/src/hrflow_connectors/connectors) folder which is the parent to your connector folder.
+    - Contains a `__init__.py` file to make importing your connector easier from the package, you write in this file `from .connector import *`, don't also forget to write ` from myconnector import * ` in the [__init__.py](https://github.com/Riminder/hrflow-connectors/blob/master/src/hrflow_connectors/connectors/__init__.py) file inside the [connectors](https://github.com/Riminder/hrflow-connectors/tree/master/src/hrflow_connectors/connectors) folder which is the parent to your connector folder.

-    - contains a `schemas.py` file which describes the model of your action data, see corresponding files for other connectors to get your ideas starting.
+    - Contains a `schemas.py` file which describes the model of your action data, see corresponding files for other connectors to get your ideas starting.
+Here is a brief example:
+    ```Python
+    from pydantic import BaseModel, Field
+    from typing import Dict, Optional, List, Any

+    class MyDataModel(BaseModel):

+        id: str=Field(..., description="my data id")
+        name: str=Field(..., description="my data name")
+        WorkRemote: Optional[bool]=Field(False, description="Indicates if work is done remotely or not, default is false")
+        and_so_on: Any=Field(..., description="other parameters and models of your data model")
+    ```

     - Finally add a `README.md` file which contains a resume of your connector and list of action that points to each action documentation inside the folder you will create a folder `docs` in your connector folder.